sporkd/compass-h5bp/README.md

 This is a Compass extension of Html5 mixins extracted from v2 on Html5 Boilerplate by Paul Irish and Divya Manian.
 This gem provides only the CSS mixins and not the html or javascript templates.
-This makes sense because any implementations of Html5 Boilerplate will be specific to the language and framework it's built on.
+This makes sense because any implementation of Html5 Boilerplate should be specific to the language and framework it's built on.

 Browse [html5boilerplate.com](http://html5boilerplate.com) for the full workup.